The Persuaders (R&B group)

-The Persuaders are a New York City-based R&B vocal group best known for their gold hit single in the early 1970s, "Thin Line Between Love and Hate".
+The Persuaders were a New York City-based R&B vocal group best known for their gold hit single in the early 1970s, "Thin Line Between Love and Hate".
 It sold more than a million copies, topping the Billboard R&B chart, and was certified gold by the Recording Industry Association of America on October 29, 1971.

 Background

 The seeds for the group were sown in 1969.
 The original members – Douglas "Smokey" Scott, Willie Holland, James Barnes, and Charles Stodghill – had all previously sung with other mostly local groups.
 Scott and Barnes had been members of The Internationals, whereas Stodghill had previously sung with the group The Topics.
 Holland, the last member to join, had originally sung with the Newport News, Virginia-based group, The Majestics.

 The Persuaders' sound involved close harmony, Scott's rough but emotive lead vocals and a heavily orchestrated soul and R&B approach, the trademark of the Poindexter brothers, Richard and Bobby, who produced most of the early 1970s hits through their Win Or Lose production company.
 Some of The Persuaders' singles were also released on the Win or Lose label.